 His writings have a strong Messianic focus.
 Isaiah foretells the Messiah’s birth (7:14; 9:6); His deity (9:6-7); His ministry (9:1-2; 42:1-7; 61:1-2); His death (52:1 – 53:12); and His future reign on earth (chaps 2; 11; 65).

-The attached commentary on the Book of Isaiah is free and downloadable in pdf format.
-For accompanying work sheets and podcasts, click here.
-Please feel free to share these documents and links with others and use them any way you like as long as you do not charge for their use or alter their contents.
+The links below give you access to a free chapter-by-chapter commentary on the Book of Isaiah.
+Individual posts on each chapter feature worksheets and audio files.
+Feel free to share these documents and links with others and use them any way you like as long as you do not charge for their use or alter their contents.

 Where we are: